BambooL/Natural-Expression/README.md

 let _e be not _d
 ```

-### syntax
+### Syntax

-The syntax of Let-Language is elaborated in BNF(Backus–Naur Form).
-Upper-cased Tokens are tokens in the lexer.
+The syntax of Let-Language is denoted in BNF(Backus–Naur Form).
+Upper-case Tokens are tokens in the lexer.
 ```
 assign ::= LET NAME BE expr [let _variable be digit -> _variable:\d]
 expr ::= REPEAT NUMBER expr [let _variable be repeat 4 digit -> _variable: \d{4}]